rluu/pricechartingtool/doc/README.txt

 Shortcut keys:

+Tool Modes:
+  - Key_F1: ReadOnlyPointerToolAction
+  - Key_F2: PointerToolAction
+  - Key_F3: HandToolAction
+  - Key_F4: Trigger the last used tool mode (that is not one of the above).

 Time Modal Scale Tool:
   - Key_S: Rotate the modal scale left.
   - Key_G: Rotate the modal scale right.